-Fort Collins City Council passed a new ordinance that allows funds to be directed towards four projects associated with the city’s Climate Action Plan that had been identified for immediate action and investment.
+Fort Collins City Council passed an ordinance Tuesday that allows funds to be directed towards four projects associated with the city’s Climate Action Plan that had been identified for immediate action and investment.

 According to the City, investing in these initiatives will have a bottom line impact of $475,993 in 2016.
-The costs detailed below will be divided nearly equally between the City’s General Fund and its Light and Power Fund for the projects.
+The costs detailed below will be divided nearly equally between the City’s General Fund and its Light and Power Fund.

 - $51k for the development of a Building Energy Disclosure and Scoring Program for the city